manelmahroug/anomaly-detection-in-log-files/README.md

 *ad_feature_extraction.py* preprocesses the data and generates the features used in the supervised and unsupervised machine learning sections of the project.
 The input to this file is the data listed above <br>
 *Supervised_learning* folder contains the jupyter notebooks that detail the various supervised learning models we ran during the course of the project<br>
 *unsupervised_learning* folder contains jupyter notebooks that detail the various unsupervised learning models we ran during the course of the project
-*images* contains some of the visualizations and the code to generate them *data* contains **samples** of the processed data.
+*F1 Scores.ipynb* evaluates the performance of the previously selected models under various conditions *images* contains some of the visualizations and the code to generate them *data* contains **samples** of the processed data.
 To get the full dataset, run the *ad_feature_extraction.py* on the raw dataset